Ankit512/FPS-Minigame/README.md

 will give the best experience to play the game.
 The main design element of this type of games is combat and action centered.
 This game comes also comes under role player category too, because player has to play with protagonist point of view.

 The game consists of two levels.
-The controls of the game is mentioned below.
+The controls of the game are mentioned below.

 ## Conetents in the folder